plippe/blog/_posts/2018-01-01-aws-continuous-integration.md

 tags: ["amazon web services", "aws codedeploy", "continuous integration"]
 ---

 [Travis CI](https://travis-ci.org/), [Circle CI](https://circleci.com/), and many others are great services.
 They help people create pipelines to build, test, and, if they wish, deploy code.
 They shorten the development loop, but they do come with their limits.
-To avoid confidentiality, and security headaches, let me introduce you to [AWS CodeBuild](https://aws.amazon.com/codebuild/).
+To avoid confidentiality and security headaches, let me introduce you to [AWS CodeBuild](https://aws.amazon.com/codebuild/).

 AWS CodeBuild is like the previously mentioned solutions.
 It has webhooks, it runs on dockerized environments, and it executes scripts.
 Furthermore, it can interact with other AWS services without sharing credentials.
 It ticks all the boxes but does require a bit more configuration.